Trelissick Park Group logo

 Buddleia

-This shrub has attractive purple flowers and can 'take over' areas, if not removed.
+This shrub has attractive purple flowers and can take over areas, if not removed.
 Pull out any seedlings you come across.
-For larger trees, cut at ground level and apply Vigilant or Triumph gel to the cut surface.
+For larger trees, cut at ground level and apply Picloram gel to the cut surface.

 Wattle